-We have already seen home décor websites show you “what this furniture will look like in your home” or paint samples at Home Depot by uploading a picture of your living room and changing the color of the walls.
-I even came across fashion designers implementing it in shops to show you what you would look like in that perfect dress….sans bad lighting and unwanted curves.
+We have already seen home décor websites show you “what this furniture will look like in your home” or “testing” paint samples at Home Depot by uploading a picture of your living room and changing the color of the walls.
+I even came across fashion designers implementing augmented reality technology in shops to show you what you would look like in that perfect dress….sans bad lighting and unwanted curves.
 Or the “you should buy the bag” reco.

 But for the daily grocery trip, wouldn’t it be awesome if we had this in a few different ways?

-It sounds far off but with how fast technology is moving, growing and becoming more-competitive – it makes it more accessible and cost-effective.
+It sounds far off but with how fast augmented reality technology is moving, growing and becoming more-competitive – it makes it more accessible and cost-effective.
 Especially if our advertisers are partnering up.